Privacy policy

 Data Privacy Framework (DPF), Data Privacy Framework (DPF).

-https://myadcenter.google.com/personalizationoff.plug-ins and embedded functions and contentWe integrate functional and content elements into our online offering, which are obtained from the servers of their respective providers (hereinafter referred to as “third-party providers”).
-These may include, for example, graphics, videos or city maps (hereinafter uniformly referred to as “content”).
-The integration always requires that the third-party providers of this content process the user's IP address, as they could not send the content to their browser without an IP address.
-The IP address is therefore required to display this content or functions.
-We make every effort to use only content whose respective providers only use the IP address to deliver the content.
-Third parties can also use so-called pixel tags (invisible graphics, also known as “web beacons”) for statistical or marketing purposes.
-The “pixel tags” can be used to evaluate information, such as visitor traffic on the pages of this website.
-The pseudonymous information can also be stored in cookies on the user's device and include technical information about the browser and operating system, referring websites, time of visit and other information about the use of our online offering, but can also be linked to such information from other sources.
+The integration always requires that the third-party providers of this content process the users' IP address, since without the IP address they could not send the content to the users' browser.
+The IP address is therefore required for the display of this content or these functions.
+We endeavor to use only such content whose respective providers use the IP address solely for the delivery of the content.
+Third-party providers may also use so-called pixel tags (invisible graphics, also referred to as "web beacons") for statistical or marketing purposes.
+Through the pixel tags, information such as visitor traffic on the pages of this website may be evaluated.
+The pseudonymous information may also be stored in cookies on users' devices and may include, among other things, technical information about the browser and operating system, referring websites, time of visit, and further information on the use of our Online Offering, and may also be linked with such information from other sources.

 Information on legal bases: